swatson555/swatson555.github.io/hakyll-blog/posts/2018-07-28-haskell-tutorial-1.md

 doubleNum (numWithPrint 6)
 ```

 This is our setup. `numWithPrint` takes in a number, prints it to stdout, and returns the same number.
-So, `numWithPrint 6 = 6`, `numWithPrint 1 = 1`, etc. `doubleNum` just double it's input.
+So, `numWithPrint 6 = 6`, `numWithPrint 1 = 1`, etc. `doubleNum` just doubles it's input.
 E.g. `doubleNum 4 = 8`.
 This is not valid Haskell code.
 We'll find out why that is soon enough but, for now let's use applicative order evaluation to evaluate `doubleNum (numWithPrint 6)`.

 ```bash
 1> doubleNum (numWithPrint 6)